google.com, pub-6163986048689870, DIRECT, f08c47fec0942fa0

 4.2 Vietnam

 Vietnam has rapidly grown into a garment-export powerhouse, relying mainly on imported cotton (often from India) and local polyester/viscose production.
 Official water-use data for Vietnam’s textile sector is scarce, but sector surveys note that dyeing and finishing are the most water-intensive processes (together responsible for a high share of both water use and wastewater).
-A 2023 industry report announced ambitious targets: by end of that year, the garment industry planned to reduce water consumption by 20% (from a 2019 baseline) through efficiency improvements.
+A 2023 industry report announced ambitious targets: by the end of that year, the garment industry planned to reduce water consumption by 20% (from a 2019 baseline) through efficiency improvements.

 Local initiatives include installing water recycling in dyeing facilities and testing “wet-processing” chemicals that allow shorter baths.
 However, much of Vietnam’s water footprint is still external: one study highlights that most textile factories are small subcontractors with limited control over inputs, suggesting they mostly import raw fiber.
-Thus, Vietnam’s water strategy focuses on factory efficiency: even though precise LCA numbers are not published, it is clear that processing improvements (e.g. low-liquor dyeing machines) can quickly pay off.
+Thus, Vietnam’s water strategy focuses on factory efficiency: even though precise LCA numbers are not published, it is clear that processing improvements (e.g., low-liquor dyeing machines) can quickly pay off.

 Although Vietnam’s raw water footprint per kg may not be documented, we can infer: if its mills achieve the 20% cut, then direct water use could approach ~80 L/kg or less, closer to global best practice.
-The Vietnamese government and multinationals (e.g. H&M) are promoting new tech (e.g. IoT sensors, alternative chemistry) to hit these targets.
+The Vietnamese government and multinationals (e.g., H&M) are promoting new tech (e.g., IoT sensors, alternative chemistry) to hit these targets.
 In sum, Vietnam is moving toward industry-average water use per kg, but baseline data gaps remain.

 4.3 Germany and the EU

 In Germany and Western Europe, technical textile production is often integrated and highly automated.
 Local mills generally use closed-loop systems and partially recycled water.
 Consequently, reported water consumption for finishing can be as low as 10–50 L/kg in advanced facilities.
-For example, a German LCA of a cotton knit sweater estimated about 1,000–1,500 L per unit in cotton cultivation (much of it outside EU) plus 100 L for processing in Europe【32†L?】.
+For example, a German LCA of a cotton knit sweater estimated about 1,000–1,500 L per unit in cotton cultivation (much of it outside the EU) plus 100 L for processing in Europe.
 (Note: specific German data is patchy in literature, but industry assertions emphasize efficiency in process water use.)

 Nonetheless, Europe’s overall textile water footprint is dominated by imports.
 As noted earlier, 80–90% of EU textile environmental impacts (including water) occur outside Europe.
-Recent EU reports highlight that textile raw materials drive water use: cotton (24% of fibers globally) is grown elsewhere, whereas polyester (52% of fibers) has much lower footprint.
+Recent EU reports highlight that textile raw materials drive water use: cotton (24% of fibers globally) is grown elsewhere, whereas polyester (52% of fibers) has a much lower footprint.
 Thus, German technical textiles that use recycled polyester (for instance) will have far lower embedded water than if they used virgin cotton.

-In summary, German mills themselves may be efficient, but as [15] emphasizes, consuming 1 kg of cotton-based fabric can still “use” thousands of liters of global water (virtually).
+In summary, German mills themselves may be efficient, but as emphasized, consuming 1 kg of cotton-based fabric can still “use” thousands of liters of global water (virtually).
 German/EU regulation often requires on-site treatment and sets water reuse targets for textile parks.
 By contrast, Germany’s strength lies in exporting water-saving technology (closed loops, nano-filtration) and in research on new fibers.

-Data summary: Fig. 3 illustrates the global water footprint distribution for cotton consumption – nearly half blue (irrigation), with the rest green/grey – underscoring why cotton-intensive clusters (e.g. in India) strain local water.
+Data summary: Fig. 3 illustrates the global water footprint distribution for cotton consumption – nearly half blue (irrigation), with the rest green/grey – underscoring why cotton-intensive clusters (e.g., in India) strain local water.
 German textile planners use this kind of data to source cotton from higher-rainfall regions or switch to recycled synthetics.

 5. Trends, Interventions, and LCA Tools